sereyatiampati/Recipe-App/README.md

 # Recipe App
 <h2> About The Project</h2>
 <p>This is a web application that allows a user to search for a food recipe.
-Popular Searches include Soup, Salad, Tacos, Fish, Beef, Salmon Sausage, Pork, Curry, Egg, Chicken, Cake, Cheese, Chocolate, Lamb, Cabbage, Peas, Lentils and so much more.</p>
+Popular Searches include Mbuzi Choma, Fish, Beef, Salmon, Sausage, Pork, Curry, Egg, Chicken, Cake, Cheese, Chocolate, Lamb, Cabbage, Peas, Lentils and so much more.</p>
 <p>[Link to Live Site](https://sereyatiampati.github.io/Recipe-App/)</p>

 <h2>Demo</h2>